Jets Oilers Hockey - NewsBreak

 World Juniors Slovakia Canada Hockey

-Canada's Connor Bedard during a break in play against Slovakia in IIHF world junior hockey championship quarterfinals action in Halifax, Nova Scotia, Monday, Jan.
+Slovakia's Libor Nemec reacts after losing to Canada during overtime of IIHF world junior hockey championship quarterfinals action in Halifax, Nova Scotia, Monday, Jan.
 2, 2023.
 (Darren Calabrese/The Canadian Press via AP)

 FOX Sports